 Due to the legal complexity of this matter, we have appointed specialist affiliates who are on hand to provide comprehensive client telephone support during your MSC.Learn More

 The Validation Process allows us to determine whether your lender has sold, transferred or assigned your mortgage without telling you.

 If you need more information, visit the frequently asked questions page or contact one of our affiliates today.
 They are on hand to answer any questions and help you understand the Mortgage Securitisation Claim (MSC) process.

 If your mortgage qualifies and you wish to go ahead, you can sign up with us today.
-The Validation Process costs a fixed fee of £260 including VAT.
-This can be done either online or with one of our trusted affiliates over the telephone.
+The Validation Process carried out by Legal Quest plc normally costs a fixed contribution of £260 including VAT towards the recoverable disbersements which cost £5,500 + VAT, which is added to any successful outcome as a direct cost.

-Once you have signed up, you will receive your Welcome Pack, along with a request for a copy of your Photo ID, Mortgage Statement and a signed Agent Authority Letter.
+Once you have signed up, you will receive your Welcome Pack from Legal Quest plc, along with a request for a copy of your Photo ID, Mortgage Statement and a signed Agent Authority Letter.
 This allows us to deal with your lender on your behalf.

-Once we have received your DSAR documentation, a comprehensive review is carried out by our legal team.
-We look for specific evidence that relates to the sale or transfer of your mortgage.
-A further request may be submitted to your lender if we feel the information provided is incomplete.
+Once Legal Quest plc have received your DSAR documentation, a comprehensive review is carried out by them and our legal team.
+They will look for specific evidence that relates to the sale or transfer of your mortgage.
+A further request may be submitted to your lender if they feel the information provided is incomplete.

-Following review of all documentation provided by your lender, we will issue a Legal Opinion based on our findings.
-Should you receive either a Probable or Positive opinion, you will be asked whether you wish to proceed to the Dispute Process, by appointing us to represent you.
+Following review of all documentation provided by your lender, Camellus Law LLP will issue a Legal Opinion based on the findings of the Validation audit.
+Should you receive either a Positive opinion, you will be asked whether you wish to proceed with a valid MSC, by instructing us to appoint your legal representatives.